 In 2019, Emma Green won three first-place awards from the Religion News Association, and America magazine and the Saint Thomas More Catholic Chapel and Center at Yale recently named her the laureate of the 2020 George W. Hunt, S.J., Prize for Excellence in Journalism, Arts, & Letters.
 Emma has spoken at universities across the U.S., and her work has appeared in The New York Times, The Washington Post, and NPR.
 She lives in New York City.

 Consider This is made possible thanks to the support of the National Endowment for the Humanities, the Oregon Cultural Trust, Northwest Natural, Tonkon Torp LLP, Stoel Rives LLP, the Kinsman Foundation, and the City of Portland's We Are Better Together program.
 This program was funded by the “Why it Matters: Civic and Electoral Participation” initiative, administered by the Federation of State Humanities Councils and funded by Andrew W. Mellon Foundation.
-This event is cosponsored by Oregon League of Women Voters.
+This event is cosponsored by League of Women Voters of Portland.

 4 comments have been posted.